Kathenae/React-Todo/README.md

 ## Taskego React

-A Simple todo app build using the React framework <br />
+A Simple todo app built using the React framework <br />